Architectural Design Software | Software For Architects | Autodesk

 Learn the fundamental concepts and workflows in Revit.

-Many architects use AutoCAD as a 2D drawing tool for creating floor plans, elevations and sections.
-The architectural design software speeds up the drawing process with pre-built objects like walls, doors and windows that behave like real-world objects.
+Many architects use AutoCAD as a 2D drawing tool for creating floor plans, elevations, and sections.
+The architectural design software speeds up the drawing process (US site) with pre-built objects like walls, doors, and windows that behave like real-world objects.

-Autodesk Revit is a professional BIM (Building Information Management) software that provides powerful tools for professionals, allowing them to visualise and coordinate every aspect of an architectural project in a very accurate way.
+Autodesk Revit is a professional BIM (Building Information Management) software (US site) that provides powerful tools for professionals, allowing them to visualize and coordinate every aspect of an architectural project (US site) in a very accurate way.
 In SketchUp, a 3D shape is just a 3D shape, but in Revit, every form represents a real-world object.